Nerwyn/service-call-tile-feature/README.md

 ## Actions

 There are three ways to trigger an action - tap, double tap, and hold.
-Buttons and selector options support all three, and sliders support just tap actions.
+Buttons and selector options support all three, and sliders only support tap actions.
 Defining a double tap action that is not `none` introduces a 200ms delay to single tap actions.

 | Name              | Type   | Description                                                                                       |
 | ----------------- | ------ | ------------------------------------------------------------------------------------------------- |